Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Sensitivity Analysis

 \subsubsection{Real Dataset Experiment Sensitivity Analysis}

 In this subsection, like in the synthetic sensitivity analysis subsection, we isolate the effect of the perturbation noise standard deviation $\sigma$ by looking at the results of two datasets separately and examining PVF's performance under all possible choices of $\sigma$.
+The performance difference is defined as the proportion of repetitive experiments in which PVF selects a superior model based on the external test set minus the proportion in which the traditional method does, across all subsets and splits.

 \paragraph{Cervical cancer} \Cref{fig:cervical-line} shows that the perturbation level $\sigma$ yielding the largest advantage for PVF depends on the evaluation setting.
 For the smallest capacity ($\gamma=0.1$), PVF’s margin is positive across the grid, increases with the rise of $\sigma$, and peaks at $\sigma = 0.01$, after which it declines as $\sigma$ further increases.
 For broader capacities ($\gamma\ge 0.3$), the difference is small, none or even turns negative once $\sigma\ge 0.1$, indicating that large perturbations blur the ranking that IE induces and no longer help PVF distinguish candidates.
 For F1, the curve is flat and positive at very small $\sigma$ and drops to zero near $\sigma=0.1$, with a small recovery around $\sigma=0.2$ and another dropp to zero if $\sigma$ further increase.
 Overall, the most reliable gains for this dataset occur at small $\sigma$ (near $10^{-2}$), while larger perturbations reduce PVF’s benefit.